Saturday, September 22, 2018

 Nicolas was born to Pierre Chauvin and Marthe Autreuil Le H’Auteaux on January 19, 1676, the 9th child out of 12.
 His father was a miller who had been recruited in France two decades earlier to help populate Montreal.
 Nicolas likely received no education as a boy.
 By the time he came of age, young men in Montreal were being lured to all corners of the colonies.
 About 1700, a new settlement was begun on the Gulf Coast of America, and Nicolas and his brothers became a part of it.

 The brothers worked together to amass their wealth, and each cultivated land in Mobile.
-In the process, they became slaveowners, eventually owning large numbers of Native American and African slaves.
+In the process, they became slaveholders, enslaving large numbers of Native Americans and Africans.
 Joseph was identified as a merchant and Nicolas may have been one as well.
 His name turned up in a few records during his years at Mobile.
 In one, Nicolas was recommended as an “advisor” on the local council in 1713, with a comment that he had been illiterate, but had recently learned to sign his name.
 A record from 1717 dismissed his qualifications for another such position saying that he “does not know how to read [or] to write.”
-Even the governor of Louisiana, Antoine la Mothe de Cadillac, weighed in on Nicolas by referring to him as being one of the “scum and refuse of Canada.”
+Even the governor of Louisiana, Antoine de la Mothe Cadillac, weighed in on Nicolas by referring to him as being one of the “scum and refuse of Canada.”
 But Nicolas got to serve on the council in spite of the harsh evaluations.

-The French colony on the Gulf Coast was wedged between Spanish colonies in present-day Florida and Texas, and some settlers wanted to open up trade with them.
+The French colony on the Gulf Coast was wedged between Spanish colonies in present-day Florida and Texas, and the French wanted to open up trade with them.
 So in 1716, Nicolas and brothers Joseph and Louis joined an expedition traveling west to do just that.
-A group of six men left Mobile on October 16th, led by Louis Juchereau de St-Denis, a man who just came back from another such trip.
-It was a bold journey that took them through territories of hostile Indians to the destination of Mission San Juan Bautista, a Spanish presidio on the Rio Grande.
+A group of six men left Mobile on October 16th, and it was led by Louis Juchereau de St-Denis, a man who just came back from another such trip.
+It was a bold journey that took them through very rugged territory to the destination of San Juan Bautista, a Spanish outpost just south of the Rio Grande.
 A convoy of mules carried the men’s merchandise worth about 60,000 livres.

 The trading mission ended up being a failure.
-Leader St-Denis had his goods confiscated by the Spanish, and they carted him off to prison in Mexico City.
-Nicolas and his brothers stored their merchandise inside the mission and sold the goods to individuals on credit, but when they heard what happened to St-Denis, they were afraid they’d get arrested, too, so they fled.
+St-Denis had his goods confiscated by the Spanish, and they carted him off to prison in Mexico City.
+Nicolas and his brothers stored their merchandise inside a mission, and sold the goods to individuals on credit, but when they heard what happened to St-Denis, the situation looked dangerous, so they fled.
 Since they never collected on the credit, they lost a lot of money.
 It took them several months to reach home; the entire trip had taken a year.

 The year 1718 saw another event important to Nicolas: the founding of New Orleans.
 The French had wanted to establish an outpost near the mouth of the Mississippi and they finally found a suitable location on a curve in the river, planting a settlement there that spring.
 The Chauvin brothers decided to move there as well, and in March of 1719, Nicolas acquired 6 acres in a place a few miles outside of the new settlement called Tchapitoulas.
 He would later add more land to it with a total river frontage of 8 arpents, as well a townhouse in New Orleans; both places would become his homes for the rest of his life.